sonelrubin/dynamics-365-contact-center/contact-center/implement/provision-channels.md

 ## Set up channels

-To set up the channels for configuring and using in Dynamics 365 Contact Center, perform the steps in [Set up Omnichannel for Customer Service](/dynamics365/customer-service/implement/omnichannel-provision-license#set-up-omnichannel-for-customer-service).
+To set up the channels for configuring and using in Dynamics 365 Contact Center, perform the steps in [Set up Omnichannel for Customer Service](/dynamics365/customer-service/implement/omnichannel-provision-channels).

+> [!NOTE]
+> You'll be able to use the admin center experience to provision channels after it's available in your region.
+Once the new experience is available, you can only view existing environments and channels in the Power Platform admin center.

 ## Update Omnichannel for Customer Service application